 There are five types of marks found on English sterling silver items: the maker's mark, assay office/town mark, date mark, assay or sterling mark and the duty mark (used on works from 1784-1890).

-The maker's mark is basically self-explanatory.
-Typically, this mark bears the initials of the silversmith or silver manufacturing company.
-For example, Georgian silversmith Hester Bateman marked her pieces with a scripted "HB," and the renowned silversmith Paul de Lamerie used the initials "PL."
+The maker's silver mark is basically self-explanatory.
+Typically, this silver mark bears the initials of the silversmith or silver manufacturing company.
+For example, Georgian silversmith Hester Bateman marked her pieces with a scripted "HB," and the renowned silversmith Paul de Lamerie used the initials "PL."."

 The assay office or town mark indicates where the silver was tested for compliance with the stringent British silver standards.